 More failed attempts at a Dune film

 As soon as the miniseries was completed news came that Paramount Pictures was interested in another film adaption.
-The recent success of The Lord of the Rings, shot back to back as a trilogy no doubt added to the idea it was possible to film Dune.
+The recent success of The Lord of the Rings, shot back-to-back as a trilogy no doubt added to the idea it was possible to film Dune.
 Peter Berg was the first director to attached before he passed in favor of Pierre Morel.
+Fans for years speculated who might play what role and how the novel should be adapted, sadly to no avail.
 However, by 2011 all attempts were stopped.

 Denis Villeneuve Dune film